Suomen huippumalli haussa season 7

 Suomen huippumalli haussa, Cycle 7 is the seventh season of the Suomen huippumalli haussa series that began to air on 12 September 2022 on streaming service MTV Katsomo, and air on 15 September 2022 on channel MTV3.
 The judging panel was revamped with Veronica Verho as the host, Saara Sihvonen as the main judge, and Jasmin Mishima, Juha Mustonen and Viivi Huuska as co-judges.
 Once again, male hopefuls were allowed to apply introducing a co-ed cycle.

 The winner of the competition was 25-year-old Jarrah Kollei, from Espoo.
-As her prizes, she will be: star in Zalando's campaign and appeared on Vogue Scandinavia website.
+As her prizes, she will be star in Zalando's campaign and feature on Vogue Scandinavia website.